 The county has a large and traditional industrial base, with companies in pulp and paper, steel and engineering.
 There are also businesses in development, IT, packaging, food, trade, tourism and culture.
 The public sector, which includes the municipalities, the region and other public authorities, is also a major employer.

 Värmland has a wide variety of education options.
 In addition to the 18 national educational programmes at the upper secondary school, there is also access to higher education and research at Karlstad University.
 There are also two smaller colleges – Bergskolan and Gammelkroppa skogshögskola.

-The county council in Värmland works with healthcare, medical care and dental care.
-Within the county there are around 7,000 employees.
-There are thirty welfare centres in the county and hospitals in Arvika, Karlstad and Torsby municipality.
-The central hospital in Karlstad is the largest in the county.
-There are around 40 dental clinics around Värmland.
+Region Värmland is in charge of health and medical care and dental care.
+The region employees around 7,000 people.
+There are around 30 medical care centres in the county, and hospitals in Arvika, Karlstad and Torsby municipalities.
+Karlstad Central Hospital is the county's biggest.
+There are around 40 dental care clinics spread across Värmland.

 Culture and leisure